dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+My letters are made up of two circles and a line.
+The first circle has a fixed size and postion.
+Where as with the other two shapes (the second circle and line) the location and size are controlled by parameters.

 The three parameters per letter:
   * `size` : radius of the second circle
   * `offsetx` : x offset of the second circle relative to the first one
   * `offsety` : y offset of the second circle relative to the first one
+  * `x1` : starting x position of the line
+  * `y1` : starting y position of the line
+  * `x2` : ending x position of the line
+  * `y2` : ending y position of the line